helios-earth/helios-sdk-python/docs/user/session_guide.rst

 ---------------------

 For most cases the default :class:`HeliosSession <helios.core.session.HeliosSession>` will suffice.
-The default :class:`HeliosSession <helios.core.session.HeliosSession>`
-is used when creating instances via the top-level :meth:`client <helios.client>` call.
+The default is used when creating instances via the top-level :meth:`client <helios.client>` call.

 E.g.